FREQUENTLY ASKED QUESTIONS

 The first visit will consist of a comprehensive evaluation

-Colleen will discuss your medical history, current condition, and how these are impacting your daily life.
-She will also perform an objective evaluation which may include some of the following:
+We will discuss your medical history, current condition, and how these are impacting your daily life.
+We will also perform an objective evaluation which may include some of the following:

 - Palpation – touching around the area of the pain/problem.
 This is done to check for the presence of tenderness, swelling, soft tissue integrity, tissue temperature, inflammation, etc.

-- Range of Motion (ROM) – she will move joints to check for the quality of movement and any restrictions.
+- Range of Motion (ROM) – we will move joints to check for the quality of movement and any restrictions.

-- Muscle Testing – she may check for strength and the quality of muscle activation.
+- Muscle Testing – we may check for strength and the quality of muscle activation.
 Pain and weakness may be noted.

-- Neurological Screening – she may evaluate your sensation, reflexes, strength, pain, vibration, or temperature.
+- Neurological Screening – we may evaluate your sensation, reflexes, strength, pain, vibration, or temperature.

-- Special Tests – Colleen may implement special tests to rule in/rule out the presence of a condition
+- Special Tests – We may implement special tests to rule in/rule out the presence of a condition

-- Posture Assessment – she may assess your posture revealing the relationships among various body parts determining whether these relationships cause or contribute to your pain or discomfort.
+- Posture Assessment – we may assess your posture revealing the relationships among various body parts determining whether these relationships cause or contribute to your pain or discomfort.

 Together you will develop a strategic treatment plan established to meet your goals.
 You will discuss how many times you should work together per week, how many weeks you will need therapy, and what is expected after discharge from therapy.